prey169/btrfdeck/README.md

 #This is a fork of an archived repo
-They prefer [SteamOS Btrfs](https://gitlab.com/popsulfr/steamos-btrfs/), but I have updated the steam automount script to work with steamOS3.5, if anyone wants it, or if i feel like it down the road i can update the actual script for this too.
-Formatting script may or may not work as I am only keeping this alive enough to mount my sd card currently and...
-If i got a new sd card I prob wouldnt go through this hastle anymore after every update lmao.
+They prefer [SteamOS Btrfs](https://gitlab.com/popsulfr/steamos-btrfs/).
+I have updated the steam automount script now shipped in steamOS3.5 to work with btrfs OR ext4. if anyone wants me to, or if i feel like it down the road, i can update the script which would set this up for this too.
+The formatting script may or may not work as I am only keeping this alive enough to mount my sd card currently and...
+If i got a new sd card I prob wouldnt go through this hastle anymore after every update as it is quite the pita tbh.

 # btrfdeck - (butter-f-deck)
 Improve your Steam Deck with eight simple steps!